IamVigneshC/GCP-Architecting-with-Google-Kubernetes-Engine/Configure Pod Autoscaling and NodePools/README.md

 NAME      TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE web       NodePort   10.11.246.185   <none>        8080:32056/TCP   12s

-Click Check my progress to verify the objective.
-Deploy a sample web application to GKE cluster

-Task 2.
+## Task 2.
 Configure autoscaling on the cluster
 In this task, you configure the cluster to automatically scale the sample application that you deployed earlier.

 Configure autoscaling